ishaanshah/GSoC-Proposal/Proposal.md

 ## User listen history
 [UI Prototype](https://www.figma.com/proto/3ugc7cWUAlKqBawNVOnoSU/History?scaling=min-zoom&node-id=1%3A2)<br>
-This view shows a paginated list of the artists/recordings/releases that the user has listened to in a given range of dates.
+This view shows a paginated list of the artists/recordings/releases that the user has listened to in a given time period.

 ## Sitewide statistics
 [UI Prototype](https://www.figma.com/proto/paVt1kzikbX17DjYpsRNQ5/Statistics?scaling=min-zoom&node-id=2%3A0)<br>